 Trusted External Resources

-A to Z Symptoms: Cough
+A to Z Symptom: Cough

-A to Z Symptoms: Cough
+A to Z Symptom: Cough

 Coughing is a protective reflex that usually is a sign of irritation somewhere in the respiratory tract.
 Coughing itself is a symptom, not a disease or condition, and it can help clear blockages in the airway.